Affordable Care Act (ACA) New Requirement: 1095-C

 Gallaudet University is required to report information to the IRS about the health care coverage that is offered to our eligible employees.
 Gallaudet University must also distribute Form 1095-C to employees.
 The Form 1095-C contains health care coverage information the employees need to report to the IRS as part of their annual filing for income tax.

 When will I receive the Form 1095-C?

 Employees will see this form by February each year.
-The Form helps the IRS administer premium tax credits, if applicable, for any employees who qualified and enrolled for coverage at a Health Insurance Marketplace rather than enrolling in their employer plan.
+The form helps the IRS administer premium tax credits, if applicable, for any employees who qualified and enrolled for coverage at a Health Insurance Marketplace rather than enrolling in their employer plan.

 What does the Form 1095-C look like?

 You can view the Form 1095-C here.
-The form will contain your personal information as well Gallaudet's information under Part I. Under Part II, please note that the employee share of lowest cost monthly premium is not the amount you are currently paying for health insurance (if you have one).
+The form will contain your personal information as well as Gallaudet's information under Part I. Under Part II, please note that the employee share of lowest cost monthly premium is not the amount you are currently paying for health insurance (if you have one).
 It contains the monthly premium of the lowest-priced self-only health insurance plan offered to you under the Federal Employees Health Benefits Program (FEHB).
-The lowest-priced self-only FEHB plan is currently NALC Value Option.
+The lowest-priced self-only FEHB plan is currently the NALC Value Option.

 What do I do when I receive the 1095-C?

 It is important not to discard the Form 1095-C once you receive it.
 Although you will not need the 1095-C to file your income taxes, it may be needed for future reference.
 You can view this video (with captions) to help you understand the purpose of 1095-C.